Tabpage

 :tabl :tablast :tabl[ast] Go to the last tab page.

-<C-Tab> CTRL-<Tab> <C-Tab> CTRL-W g<Tab> g<Tab> CTRL-W_g<Tab> g<Tab> Go to the last accessed tab page.
+<C-Tab> CTRL-<Tab> <C-Tab> g<Tab> g<Tab> CTRL-W_g<Tab> CTRL-W g<Tab> Go to the last accessed tab page.

-Other commands: :tabs :tabs List the tab pages and the windows they contain.
+:tabs List the tab pages and the windows they contain.
 Shows a ">" for the current window.
 Shows a "+" for modified buffers.
 For example:

 Tab page 1